zidane1980slab/ardupilot/libraries/AP_HAL_REVOMINI/0_Done.md

 * EEPROM emulation altered to ensure the reliability of data storage at power failures
 * optimized EEPROM usage by changing from 1-byte to 2-byte writes
 * all internal calls use static private methods
-* removed unused files from "wirish" folder
+* removed unused files
-* micros() call uses 32-bit hardware timer instead of systick_micros()
+* micros() call uses 32-bit hardware timer instead of awful systick_micros()
 * added parameters support for HAL
 * OneShot supported
 * added translation layer between system PWM modes and borad PWM modes
-* added descriptors for all internal hardware
+* added descriptors for all STM internal hardware
 * added support to reboot to DFU mode (via "reboot to PX4 bootloader" in MP)
 * after any Fault or Panic() automatically reboots to DFU mode
 * diversity on RC_Input